Setting Gemstones in Metal Clay

 My friend and colleague Lisa Lynn Barth is an internationally known jewelry artist and highly sought-after metal clay teacher who is known for using tabbed bezel wire settings in her distinctive cabochon gemstone jewelry.

-I've written an in-depth book review of Designing From the Stone that includes fabulous and inspiring photos from the book that Lisa was kind enough to provide to me digitally along with her permission to use them in my online review.
+I've written an in-depth book review of Lisa Barth's book, Designing From the Stone that includes fabulous and inspiring photos from the book that Lisa was kind enough to provide to me digitally along with her permission to use them in my online review.

 Metal Clay Bezels for Cabochons from Art Clay Silver Paper Type or PMC Sheet